Oenpelli Python Fact File

 Appearance

 Oenpelli pythons are long and thin snakes which are covered by scales.
-These are olive brown with darkened blotches across the body.
+These are coloured olive brown with darkened blotches across the body.
 In the sun their scales have an iridescent shine to them.
-On the underside of their body the scales ace cream.
+At the night the coloration of the snake changes and they take on a silver sheen.
+On the underside of their body the scales are cream in colour.

 Adaptations